MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

  > [!NOTE]
    > * Profiles will only be de-duplicated and unified if the business unit values match.
-   > * Profiles that do not match any of the mappings are assigned to the Org business unit.
+   > * Profiles that do not match any of the mappings are assigned to the *Org* business unit.
+   > * All profiles are assigned to the *Org* BU if BU data separation is not enabled.
    > * Profiles belong to exactly one business unit.
    > * The unification rules are the same for all business units.
-   > * Any changes to the BU separation configuration will trigger a full refresh.
+   > * Any changes to the BU data separation configuration will trigger a full refresh.

-#### Assignment of ownership to segments and measures
+#### Ownership of segments and measures
 Ownership of segments and measures is determined based on the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.
 At this time it is not possible to assign segments nor measures to other business units.

 ### Roles and teams
 Apart from ownership, the other components of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.

 #### Dataverse security roles
-To have access to any data from Customer Insights, the user needs to have the *Customer Insights Data Reader* security role in Dataverse.
-This role is assigned automatically to users that have any Customer Insights role as detailed below.
+To access any data from Customer Insights in Dataverse, the user needs to have the *Customer Insights Data Reader* security role in Dataverse.
+This role is assigned automatically to users that have any Customer Insights role.

 Click here for more information on [Dataverse security roles.](https://learn.microsoft.com/en-us/power-platform/admin/database-security)

 #### Dataverse teams
-To have access to data from Customer Insights, the user needs to be member of one of the teams that were specified in the business unit mapping step.
+To access data from Customer Insights, the user needs to be member of one of the teams that were specified in the business unit mapping step.
 Note, that a user can only belong to a team that belongs to the same business unit as the user.

 Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)